 And while Span notes that patients "often bear at least part of the blame" when such documents are not honored—perhaps because their instructions were vague, or they left documents left at home—a new slate of cases involves patients and families who said they did everything right and were still subjected to undesired, life-prolonging procedures.
 In these cases, Span writes, health care providers either mistakenly did not follow such orders or felt that extenuating circumstances, such as conflicting messages from patients, rendered the orders invalid.

 Thaddeus Pope, who directs the Health Law Institute at Mitchell Hamline School of Law, said in some cases advance directives are missed or ignored because of a medical culture that errs "on the side of aggressive."
-For instance, he explained that while letting a patient die is an irreversible decision, it's possible to remove ventilators even after resuscitatation.
+For instance, he explained that while letting a patient die is an irreversible decision, it's possible to remove ventilators even after resuscitation.

 A case study in a 'right to death'